SantiagoWL117/Migration-Strategy/reports/database/Course-Fix-Progress.md

 - Dishes with modifiers: 15 (out of 26 dishes)
 - **Menu link NEEDED:** To verify modifier assignments match live menu (which dishes should have modifiers, which modifiers belong to which dishes)

+**⚠️ RESTAURANT STATUS NOTE:** Google Maps shows this location as "PERMANENTLY CLOSED".
+This may explain why database shows `suspended` status.
+However, restaurant appears on verified billing list (billed in last 4 months), suggesting it may have closed recently or status needs verification.

 **Result:** ⚠️ CRITICAL ISSUE - All 26 dishes incorrectly assigned to "Uncategorized" course.
 Modifiers exist (29 modifiers on 15 dishes) but need menu link to verify assignments are correct.
-Status mismatch also needs correction (suspended → active).
-Waiting for menu link to proceed with course structure correction and modifier verification.
+Status discrepancy: Database shows `suspended`, verified billing list shows active (billed in last 4 months), but Google Maps shows "PERMANENTLY CLOSED".
+Need to verify actual restaurant status before proceeding with course corrections.
+Waiting for menu link and status clarification.

 **🚫 REMOVED FROM ACTIVE LIST** - Restaurant not in verified billing list (last 4 months).
 Course assignment work can be skipped.